-To apply for any one of the following positions, please go to the University Human Resource Services website.
+To apply for any one of the following positions, please go to the University Human Resources website.
 Applications sent directly to our office will not be taken into consideration.

 Position Title: Senior Monographic Cataloger (Hebrew/Yiddish) - Technical Services

 Posting Number: 01310P

 Summary: Perform original and copy cataloging of monographs in Hebrew and Yiddish languages, which includes the assignment/evaluation of subject headings, call numbers, and personal, corporate, conference, and series headings; determination of appropriate bibliographic descriptions (title, publication information, edition, explanatory notes, etc.); input of Hebrew script fields for titles in Hebrew script languages; creation of Name Authority Cooperative Project (NACO) authority records for personal, corporate, conference, and series headings to be added to OCLC and other national databases; editing of existing NACO authority records; creation/evaluation of vernacular script fields in the OCLC database; and creation of Subject Authority Cooperative (SACO) authority records for topical subjects.

 Qualifications: Two years of college level coursework.
 One year library experience.
 Language:Reading knowledge of Hebrew and Yiddish languages.
 Must be able to evaluate the subject of a monograph in those languages in order to assign subject headings and to assign a call number based on the content of the book.
 Similar language skills are required for cataloging monographs in an additional language such as English.